sailpoint-oss/golang-sdk/api_v3/docs/ServiceDeskIntegrationAPI.md

 [[Back to README]](../README.md)

-## UpdateStatusCheckDetails
+## Update the time check configuration

 > QueuedCheckConfigDetails UpdateStatusCheckDetails(ctx).QueuedCheckConfigDetails(queuedCheckConfigDetails).Execute()

-Update the time check configuration
+Update the time check configuration of queued SDIM tickets.
+A token with Org Admin or Service Desk Admin authority is required to access this endpoint.

 ### Example